-Also to protect your upholstery, you should avoid the damaging affects of sunlight.
+Also to protect your upholstery, you should avoid the damaging effects of sunlight.
 Too much sunlight can damage your upholstery fabric, causing it to fade and fray.
 Try to position your furniture so that it isn’t exposed the sun for extended periods of time, especially if it is upholstered with silk fabrics.

 And you should also avoid allowing your upholstered furniture to be exposed to airborne pollutants, such as fumes from cooking or smoke, which can be harmful to your furniture’s fabric.
 Proper ventilation of the areas around your furniture can help with this.
 In addition to protecting your furniture, keeping airborne pollutants away from your upholstered furniture will also help control odors in your home, as your upholstery can easily trap and hold odors for long periods.

 You can help extend your upholstered furniture’s life by periodically turning over your cushions.
 This allows for a more even distribution of wear, and your cushions will resist developing indentations from being sat on in the same way over and over again.
 Fluffing up your pillows regularly will of course also help them keep their shape.
 In addition, from time to time you should also regularly change the locations of your cushions, as some seating areas get more usage than others.